 W. Tracy Lenocker served as a member of the Board of Directors periodically since the 1980s and continuously from 1997 through February 2007.
 After serving as our interim President and Chief Executive Officer from February 2007 through April 2007, he once again joined our Board of Directors in April 2007.
-Mr. Lenocker also serves as the chairperson of both the Compensation and Nominating and Corporate Governance Committees of the Board of Directors, and previously served on the Company's Audit Committee.
-Mr. Lenocker is currently the President and majority owner of Civilsoft which provides civil engineering and geographic information systems, or GIS, software worldwide.
-He also founded Lenocker & Associates in 1995 which provides GIS services to public agencies.
+Mr. Lenocker serves as the chairperson of our Nominating and Corporate Governance Committee and is a member of our Investment, Finance and Strategy Committee.
+Mr. Lenocker is currently the President and majority owner of Lenocker Consulting Group which provides civil engineering and geographic information systems, or GIS, consulting services.
+He also founded Lenocker & Associates in 1995, which provides GIS services to public agencies, and served as its President until 2006.
+From July 2006 until December 2007 he was the President of Civilsoft LLC, a consulting firm specializing in civil engineering.
 He has worked in both the public and private engineering sectors in California and Florida.
 Mr. Lenocker was a part-time instructor in civil engineering at California State University, Long Beach from 1980 to 1991.
-He is past chairman of the American Society of Civil Engineers, or ASCE, Committee on Computer Practices and received the national ASCE award in Computing in Civil Engineering.
-Mr. Lenocker received a B.S. in Civil Engineering in 1975 from the University of Florida and a M.S. in Civil Engineering from California State University, Long Beach in 1980.
-Mr. Lenocker is a registered civil engineer in California.
+He is a past chairman of the American Society of Civil Engineers, or ASCE, Committee on Computer Practices and received the national ASCE award in Computing in Civil Engineering.
+Mr. Lenocker also has served on the boards of directors of several non-profit organizations and currently is the chairman of the board for the W. A. Tucker Foundation and serves on the Diabetic Youth Services board.
+Mr. Lenocker received a B.S. in Civil Engineering in 1975 from the University of Florida and an M.S. in Civil Engineering from